SQL Server docs navigation guide

 Entries in the table of contents (TOC) that have a

-> at the end of the entry indicate that you will be taken to technical documentation with a different table of contents.
+> at the end of the entry indicate that you'll be taken to technical documentation with a different table of contents.

 You can search the entries in the table of contents using the filter search box at the top: